IPC-2221 / IPC-2152 Compliant

 Method 1: Current-Based Calculation

-For power delivery, divide your required current by single via capacity:
+For power delivery, divide the required current by single-via capacity and add a safety factor.

 Method 2: Trace Width Matching